Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 • Behavioral coaching app addresses habits alongside medication, not just weight on a scale

-• Microdose GLP-1Rx track ($99 first month, $199 ongoing) for patients who want a gradual introduction at a 0.6mg dose ceiling
+• Microdose GLP-1Rx track ($79 first month currently, $199 ongoing) for patients who want a gradual introduction at a 0.6mg dose ceiling

 • Standard GLP-1Rx track ($129 first month, $279 ongoing) for full-dose titration